 Sawyer: That’s shocking to me.

 Grace: And I just found that out because of Pottermore.
 I was like, WHAT?!
 You have an interesting thing you’ve said for years, which was— you always said that he was the worst villain.

 Lorrie: He’s, I don’t know.
 Is he the worst villain?
 He’s very bad, he’s one of the worst.

 Grace: I guess not.
 Wow.

-Sarah: I stand corrected.
+Sawyer: I stand corrected.

 Grace: Why does Lockhart stand out as someone so horrible to you, when we’re faced with this cast of— I mean, I would say Umbridge, too.

-Lorrie: I think he has— you know how you hear that people with anti-social personality disorder, it’s not that they can’t feel empathy, it’s that they can choose whether to or not.
+Sawyer: I think he has— you know how you hear that people with anti-social personality disorder, it’s not that they can’t feel empathy, it’s that they can choose whether to or not.
 They can turn it on and off.
 He was going to leave three children to die so that his reputation as an author wouldn’t be disturbed.
 He knew exactly what he was doing at all times.
 When they confront him, he looks at them like, you didn’t think I believed in all my own press, did you?
 He knows exactly what he’s doing.
 He is insane and cold.

 Grace: He’s not motivated by prejudice.
 He’s just motivated by climbing, sort of?

 Lorrie: He’s, he’s completely cold and completely amoral.